diku-compSys/compSys-e2022-pub/coursedescription.md

  * DIKU, No further explanation needed
  * NBB, Niels Bohr Building, Jagtvej 155 (other side of Jagtvej)
  * HCØ C103 is first floor in B building
+ * NEXS Aud Syd + Nord is at Nørre Alle 51 (almost at the Royal Library)

 ## Cafées